 This duty should be at the heart of all employee and employer practice.

-Pupils/children – employees within this School have a duty to keep pupils/children safe and protect them from harm as outlined in “Keeping Children Safe in Education” 2020.
+Pupils/children – employees within this School have a duty to keep pupils/children safe, promote their welfare and protect them from harm as outlined in “Keeping Children Safe in Education” 2021.
 Given the position of trust this places employees in, employees are expected to take reasonable steps to ensure pupils/children’s safety and well being.
 Please refer to the Child Protection & Safeguarding in Schools Policies that this school have adopted.

 Employees – employers should provide a safe working environment and appropriate guidance regarding safer working practices.
 They should also ensure that employees are treated fairly and reasonably in all circumstances.
 Employees will be informed of all relevant policies as part of their induction.
 Where a new or revised policy is adopted, the School will ensure each employee has access to it.